 Elementary School in Vermont.
 She also taught third

 grade at the Great Salt Bay School in Damariscotta.
-Jill conducts teacher workshops about writing and reading in the intermediate grades at seminars across the U.S.
+Jill has conducted teacher workshops about writing and reading in the intermediate grades at seminars across the U.S.

-Glenn Powers joined the CTL faculty in 2005 as our teacher of the grades 5-6 as well as grades 7-8 science.
-He taught humanities, math, and technology for ten years previous to that in Williamsville, New York, as well as East Harlem, Brooklyn, Queens, and at the Baccalaureate School for Global Education in Astoria before coming to CTL in 2005.
+Glenn Powers is our teacher of grades 5-6 as well as grades 7-8 science.
+He taught humanities, math, and technology for ten years in Williamsville, New York, as well as East Harlem, Brooklyn, Queens, and at the Baccalaureate School for Global Education in Astoria before coming to CTL in 2005.
 He earned a Masters in English Education from Columbia University Teachers College and a Bachelor of Arts in English from the State University of New York at Buffalo.
 He has presented at National Council of Teachers of English Convention, and is at work on a book for Stenhouse about literary discussions when readers choose their own books.
 He consults with schools about writing and reading workshop methods.

-Katie Rittershaus has been CTL’s teacher of grades 7 and 8 mathematics since 2004; before that she was a familiar presence at the school as a long-term sub, helping teacher, and advocate for kids.
+Katie Rittershaus our grades 5-8 math teacher, has been part of the CTL faculty since 2004; before that she was a familiar presence at the school as a long-term sub, helping teacher, and advocate for kids.
 A passionate mathematician, Katie also holds a B.A. from the University of Southern Maine in women's studies and took several years of pre-med courses at Regis College and Colorado State University.
 Her students are stand-outs at Maine’s annual Mathcounts competitions and in their high school mathematics courses.

 is taught by Kaity Newell.
 Pam Brackett

 is our physical education and drama teacher, and Mary Beth Owens teaches art.
 Pam Brackett, Josi Brune, Helene Coffin, Donna Guenther, Jennifer Keegan Sanborn, Maggie Limm, and Renee Roy are our helping teachers.

 credit for the tree image: email@example.com